On this page

 Their progress is monitored after arrival and they will be sent a letter requesting details of their business activity 24 months after their initial arrival in Australia.

 of arrival, they may be liable for visa cancellation under section 134 of the Migration

-Last reviewed July 2012.
+Last reviewed December 2013.